Samsung debuts Galaxy S22 line including flagship Galaxy S22 Ultra starting at $1,199

 Optical zoom uses physical lenses to zoom in on a subject, while digital zoom uses software features to enlarge subjects.
 Images taken with optical zoom are generally higher quality than those taken using digital zoom.

-Samsung says the S22 Ultra is capable of top-notch low-light photography thanks to two technologies nona-binning and a 23% larger pixel sensor.
-Nona-binning essentially allows a phone’s camera software to combine 9 individual pixels into one to create a brighter overall image.

-So the 108-megapixel camera sensor on the Galaxy S22 Ultra’s wide-angle camera will produce 12-megapixel images.
-And when taken in dark settings, that should mean brighter shots with more detail.
-And built-in artificial intelligence capabilities help clean up any noise in low-light photos.
+Samsung says the S22 Ultra is capable of top-notch low-light photography thanks to new technology and a 23% larger pixel sensor.
+Ultimately, the 108-megapixel camera sensor on the Galaxy S22 Ultra’s wide-angle camera will produce 12-megapixel images.

-On the video capture front, Samsung has added a new auto framing feature, which will automatically track individuals as they enter your frame.
-So you can capture large group shots that keep everyone’s images looking crisp and clear.
+On the video capture front, Samsung has added a new auto framing feature, which will automatically track people as they enter your frame.
+That way, you can capture large group shots that keep everyone’s images looking crisp and clear.

 More importantly, the S22 Ultra’s portrait mode can now take photos of your pets, so you can finally capture images of your four-legged friends that will make them look as regal as they do in real life.